-Several years after the film was made, alcoholism had taken its toll on lead actor James Murray who was reduced to panhandling in the street.
-Ironically, one of the passers-by he solicited for money turned out to be King Vidor who offered him a part in the film's semi-sequel, Our Daily Bread (1934).
+Several years after the film was made, alcoholism had taken its toll on lead actor James Murray, who was reduced to panhandling in the street.
+Ironically, one of the passers-by he solicited for money turned out to be King Vidor, who offered him a part in the film's semi-sequel, Our Daily Bread (1934).
 Murray declined the offer, thinking it was only made out of pity.
 He died in 1936 at the age of 35 in a drowning incident.
-Vidor was sufficiently compelled to write his life story up as an unrealized screenplay which he called "The Actor".
+Vidor was sufficiently compelled to write his life story as an unrealized screenplay, which he called "The Actor".

-Despite the widespread critical and mild box office success, MGM head Louis B. Mayer despised the picture partly because of the depressing theme but mainly because he thought it was obscene due to the bathroom scene that featured a toilet.
+Despite the film's widespread critical and (mild) box-office success, MGM head Louis B. Mayer despised it, partly because of the depressing theme but mainly because he thought it was obscene due to the bathroom scene that featured a toilet.

-While MGM liked the script they thought there was very little chance it would turn a profit.
-Despite the risk, studio production head Irving Thalberg let King Vidor film this as a pet project because Vidor had made many successful pictures for the studio - and even more importantly had made the studio a lot of money.
+While MGM liked the script, it thought there was very little chance the film would turn a profit.
+Despite the risk, studio production head Irving Thalberg let King Vidor film this as a pet project because Vidor had made many successful pictures for the studio, making the studio a lot of money.
 As it turned out, the film grossed more than twice what it cost to make.